Inedo/inedo-docs/Content/installation/windows/web/https-support.md

 ---
-title: "HTTPS Support on Windows"
+title: "Configuring HTTPS on Windows"
+nav-title: "Configuring HTTPS"
-order: 2
+order: 1
 ---

 HTTPS is increasingly becoming a requirement inside of many organizations, even for internal-only web applications.
 It's also required by several third-party client tools, such as NuGet and Docker.

 If you haven't configured HTTPS on a web server before, it may seem unintuitive and complex.
 Because of this, many users will instead configure a load balancer that terminates SSL connections and forward the requests over HTTP, or use a reverse proxy like [Stunnel](https://www.stunnel.org).

-In this article, we'll briefly explain how HTTPS works, and show you how to enable HTTPS for ProGet, BuildMaster, and Otter when installed on Windows (IIS or the Integrated Web Server).
+In this article, we'll briefly explain how HTTPS works, and show you how to enable HTTPS for ProGet, BuildMaster, and Otter when installed on Windows.
 For Linux-based installations, see [HTTPS Support on Linux](/docs/installation/linux/https-support).

 ## How does HTTPS (SSL/TLS) Work?